Sikandar Hayat Khan: Later life and career

 Khan's final days as Punjab's premier were extremely troublesome and marred by controversies and bitterness: since 1940 the Khaksars had been constantly giving trouble; he was having a rough time within the Muslim League with Malik Barkat Ali and others; and in the Legislative Assembly Bhai Parmanand and Master Tara Singh were questioning his increasingly inconsistent stance over Pakistan and Punjabi unity.
-Khan's legacy was challenged when Malik Khizar Hyat refused to comply with League demands in 1944, leading Jinnah to repeal the Sikandar-Jinnah Pact from 1937.
+Khan's legacy was challenged when Malik Khizar Hayat refused to comply with League demands in 1944, leading Jinnah to repeal the Sikandar-Jinnah Pact from 1937.
 Trying to yoke together an impossible 'political mosaic' took a drastic toll on Khan's health, probably resulting in his early fatality.
 In a letter from Viceroy Linlithgow to Sir Leo Amery dated two days after Khan's death, the Viceroy offered a lengthy personal evaluation of Khan:

 The real tragedy of the last couple days has been the sudden death of Sikandar.
 He had his faults, as you and I well know.
 He was a rather difficult person to rely on in a really tight corner, and on more than one occasion he had caused me serious embarrassment.
 But he had a really remarkable record of achievement, and his services both to the Punjab and to India were very great indeed...
 I always felt... that he had an extremely difficult hand to play in the Punjab and that was the most probable explanation of his apparent weakness.
 He has with great skill for a number of years kept together a delicate political mosaic and I am by no means [untroubled] as I write at the thought of what may happen, for Sikandar was well-known to be very non-communal in temper and outlook, and he had conciliated a far greater degree of general support in that most important Province than anyone whom I can think of as a possible successor is likely to manage to do.

 Khan died on the night between 25/26 December 1942, of a sudden heart failure, at his home.
 He is buried at the footsteps of the Badshahi Masjid in Lahore.